judus/minimal-framework/README.md

 ...
 ```
 ```
-// You could inject the View class in a controller
+// You also could inject the View class in a controller
-...
+// For this yoou would have to register a binding, see above 'Dependency injection' class SomeController
+{
 	public function __construct(ViewInterface $view)
 	{
 		$this->view = $view;